Alex4386/Typhon/.github/docs/volcano/index.md

 Typhon brings the awe-inspiring power and beauty of real-world volcanoes into your Minecraft world, faithfully recreating geological processes that shape our planet.

 ## Living Volcanoes
-Unlike other volcanic plugins, Typhon's volcanoes are living, dynamic entities that evolve over time - just like their real-world counterparts.
-They don't simply erupt on command but experience a full lifecycle of volcanic activity.
+Unlike other volcanic plugins, Typhon's tries to mimick nature IRL volcanoes as much as possible.
+Implementing based on approximation of real-world volcanoes.

 ## Volcanic Features in Nature and Typhon